opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/host-bluesky-pds-on-cce.md

 ---
 id: host-bluesky-pds-on-cce
-title: Host Bluesky Personal Data Server on CCE
+title: Host a Bluesky Personal Data Server on CCE
 tags: [social,bluesky,bluesky-pds, twitter, cce]
 ---

-# Host Bluesky Personal Data Server on CCE
+# Host a Bluesky Personal Data Server on CCE

-## Solution Overview

 The [Bluesky Personal Data Server (PDS)](https://github.com/bluesky-social/pds) provides solution for users looking to take control of their social media data while participating in the decentralized AT Protocol network.
 This blueprint outlines how to host and manage a Bluesky PDS using Helm charts on CCE, giving you complete ownership and control over your social media presence.

 The [AT Protocol](https://atproto.com/) is architected with a federated network design, featuring Personal Data Servers (PDS), Relays, and App Views as core components.
 A PDS acts as your agent in the network, hosting your data, managing your identity, and handling authentication while maintaining full interoperability with the broader Bluesky ecosystem.

-:::tip
+:::info See also
-For a quick overview of the architecture, explore the [AT Protocol documentation](https://atproto.com/guides/overview) and [Bluesky's federation architecture](https://docs.bsky.app/docs/advanced-guides/federation-architecture).
+For a more detailed overview of the architecture, explore the [AT Protocol documentation](https://atproto.com/guides/overview) and [Bluesky's federation architecture](https://docs.bsky.app/docs/advanced-guides/federation-architecture).
 :::

 ## Benefits of Self-Hosting Bluesky PDS

 ### Data Ownership and Control

 Self-hosting a PDS ensures complete ownership of your social media data.
-Unlike traditional platforms where your content is stored on company servers, your PDS gives you full control over your posts, likes, follows, and other social interactions.
-This fundamental shift means no single company can delete your account or restrict access to your data.
+Unlike traditional social media platforms where your content is stored on their servers, your PDS gives you **full control** over your posts, identities, likes, follows, and other social interactions.
+This fundamental shift means no single social media company can delete your account or restrict access to your data.

 ### Enhanced Privacy and Portability

-With a self-hosted PDS, you maintain strict control over data privacy and can easily migrate between different services within the AT Protocol network.
+With a self-hosted PDS, you maintain strict control over data privacy and can easily migrate between different platforms within the AT Protocol network.
 Your identity and content remain portable, allowing seamless transitions between hosting providers without losing your social connections or historical data.

 ## Prerequisites

 Before implementing Bluesky PDS on CCE, ensure you have:

-1. **CCE Cluster**: Version 1.16 or higher is recommended.
+1. **CCE Cluster**: Kubernetes v1.16 or higher is recommended.
 2. **Helm**: Installed and configured for package management.
 3. **cert-manager**: Required for SSL certificate management.
 4. **kubectl**: Command-line access to your Kubernetes cluster.
 5. **Domain Name**: A valid domain name you control for DNS configuration.
 6. **SMTP Service**: Email relay service (e.g., [Resend](https://resend.com/), [SendGrid](https://sendgrid.com/)) for account verification.

+//TODO: Show how he can configure it with Resend (note that is not meant for production)

 ## Deploying the Bluesky PDS

 ### Creating Namespace

 Create a namespace for Bluesky PDS, if you don't have one already:

 ```bash
 kubectl create namespace bluesky-pds
 ```

 ### Creating Kubernetes Secrets